davejm/dissertation-report/source/12_analysis.md

 ## Computing Connectivity

 The mean connectivity of each diagnostic group was studied.
-This involved splitting the data by diagnosis, computing the connectivities with either correlation or partial correlation and using appropriate plotting methods to visualise these.
-Figure \ref{fig:conn_matrices}
+This involved splitting the data by diagnosis, computing the connectivities with either correlation or partial correlation and using appropriate plotting methods to visualise these (see figure \ref{fig:conn_matrices}).

 ![Plots of the mean connectivity matrices calculated for the ASD and TD patients.
 Note that the diagonals of the partial correlation matrices have been set to 0 to ease visualisation as the partial correlation values are sparse and small.\label{fig:conn_matrices}](source/figures/conn_matrices.png)